 Any cough in a newborn or young infant should be evaluated.

 Although over-the-counter cough suppressants are readily available, they are not always helpful – even if the cause is not asthma — and even if they seem to work.
-The cough is often helping your child clear mucous and debris from the airways and lungs.
+It is often helping your child clear mucous and debris from the airways and lungs.
 Sleep may help your child more, though, so discuss treating the cough at night with your child’s pediatrician.
 Elevating the head at night may help, and sometimes a cough syrup at night is a real boon.
 However, over-the-counter cough suppressants should not be used in children less than 6 years of age without discussing their use with your pediatrician.
 Studies have not proven that over-the-counter cough suppressants are effective in this age group, and the potential for serious side effects are greater in young children.

 Extra fluids to drink, and a humidifier for the room will help many kinds of cough.